Medications to Stop Taking Prior to Allergy Testing

 All over-the-counter cold, sleep and allergy medications, prescribed allergy medications, and certain acid-reflux medications should be stopped 3 days before testing.
 This includes:

-Do Not Stop
+Do Not Stop These Medications

 - Do not stop any inhaled asthma medications or routine medications that treat blood pressure, heart problems, diabetes, etc.